HySpace-Network/minecraft_gestione_server/README.md

 Ensure that your `servers.json` contains the desired configuration.

-If you have trouble running the program, try to give the file permissions
+If you have trouble running the program, try to give permissions to the file

 ```bash
 sudo chmod +x ./server_manager